Pandemic fears grow as new coronavirus spreads | DW | 22.01.2020

-The World Health Organization could classify a new coronavirus outbreak, which has reached the United States, a global emergency.
-The virus has now infected 440 people and killed nine in China, authorities have said.
+The new coronavirus outbreak, which has reached the US, could be classified as a global emergency by the World Health Organisation.
+The virus has now infected 440 people and killed nine in China, officials said.

+The World Health Organization (WHO) will hold an emergency meeting on Wednesday to determine whether or not to declare a global public health emergency over a new viral illness spread through east Asia and has reached the United States.

-Authorities in China said the number of cases of a new virus had risen to 440 and the death toll had risen to nine on Wednesday.
+Authorities in China, where the virus originated, said the number of cases of a new virus had risen to 440 and the death toll had risen to nine.

-Deputy Director of the National Health Commission Li Bin told reporters that all the deaths were reported in the city of Wuhan in the central Hubei province.
+Deputy Director of the National Health Commission Li Bin told reporters on Wednesday that all the deaths were reported in the city of Wuhan in the central Hubei province.

 Read more: Everything you need to know about the new coronavirus

-The new death toll comes less than a day after the first case in the United States was reported.
+The new death toll comes less than a day after the first case in the US was reported.
 Travelers from China are being screened for the virus.

 The coronavirus is transmitted via the respiratory tract and there "is the possibility of viral mutation and further spread of the disease," Li said at a news conference.The commission announced measures to contain the virus as millions of people travel across the country for this week's Lunar New Year holiday, including disinfection and ventilation at airports, train stations and shopping centers.